MarioGiancini/Genesis-Super-Customizer/genesis-super-customizer/README.txt

 = Does it work with premium Genesis child themes? =

 At the moment Genesis Super Customizer isn't tested with premium child themes.
-It is meant to replace the need to edit your CSS file in your Genesis parent theme custom child theme.
+It is meant to replace the need to edit your CSS file in your Genesis parent theme or custom child theme (like the Sample Child theme).
-It should work fine with just about any custom child theme, but options on premium themes work will probably not work correctly.
+It should work fine with just about any custom child theme, but options on premium themes will probably not work correctly.
 There are future plans to incorporate add-ons for premium child themes.

+UPDATE: Enterprise Pro seems works fine with one known caveat.
+The .site-inner section floats to the left.
+This is because the .wrap max-width also effects the .site-inner width (meant to replace the CSS from the Genesis parent theme).
+To fix it, simply add this CSS line to your wp_head() scripts in your Genesis settings, or to your styles.css file:

+.site-inner { max-width: initial !important; }

 == Screenshots ==